bedoya-daniel/beta_variational_auto_encoder/toyDataset/README.md

 * **Dataset** `dataset.py`: this is the main script.

-`utils.py` contains attempts to implement a hilbert transform to flatten image while conserving spatial coherence.
+`utils.py` contains attempts to implement a Hilbert curve to flatten image while conserving spatial coherence.